segment-integrations/segmentcli/README.md

 1. Navigate to Settings > Workspace Settings > Access Management > Tokens
 1. Generate a new token using the "Create token" button with the Workspace Owner role.

+## Using `segmentcli` with Analytics Live.

+### Enabling the Analytics Live Plugins feature

+Reach out to your Customer Support Engineer (CSE) or Customer Success Manager (CSM) to have them add this feature to your account.
+Once that is completed, you may continue.

-## Uploading Your Analytics Live Plugins to Your Workspace
+### Uploading Your Analytics Live Plugins to Your Workspace

 In order to upload your Analytics Live Plugins you'll need the following command: